 Where peripheral intravenous lines are used the concentration of any dextrose solution should be limited to 12.5% as hypertonic or acidic electrolyte solutions will lead to tissue damage if infiltrated2.
 If higher concentrations are required the fluid should be infused via a central line.
 Hourly assessments using a tool (e.g. NPIP scores) can prevent or minimise the risk of infiltration.
-Where inotropes are used peripherally there should be close observation of the site proximal to the cannula (for management of extravasation injuries see guideline).
+Where inotropes are used peripherally there should be close observation of the site proximal to the cannula.